Paris Fontaine Saint-Michel Water Fountain

 This is why the central recess of this elaborate fountain houses the sculpture of Saint Michael, hence the name, Fontaine Saint-Michel, which was finally inaugurated in the August of 1860.

-About Fontaine Saint-Michel in Paris
+About the Paris Fontaine Saint-Michel Water Fountain

 The main figure of Saint Michael displayed combating the forces of evil was sculpted by Francisque Joseph Duret, who was a renowned sculptor that produced the two bronze caryatids for the Tomb of Napoleon located at Les Invalides, statues at Chateau Versailles, one of Christ at Madeleine church and many others.